ramonpzg/audiodb/README.md

 - [`Streamlit`](https://docs.streamlit.io/) - "is an open-source Python library that makes it easy to create and share beautiful, custom web apps for machine learning and data science.
 In just a few minutes you can build and deploy powerful data apps."
+- [`dvc pipelines`](https://dvc.org/doc/user-guide/pipelines) - "DVC Pipelines help you define your workflow stages in a standard YAML format (.dvc and dvc.yaml files), making your pipelines more manageable and consistent to reproduce."

 ## 4. Setup